tkschuler/RadioWinds/readme.md

 which includes the right timestamp, geographic region, pressure levels [300-10hPa], geopotential, u-wind, v-wind, and temperature.

-  [TODO] Write a tutorial on what variables are required when downloading ERA5 forecasts

 ### 3a.
 Plotting 1 Sounding Launch
 **Pre-requisites**: requires a sounding downloaded, or stored in the proper format.